 Based on our examination of ARLANXEO Brasil's submissions, we preliminarily find that the record does not support ARLANXEO Brasil's assertion that its home market sales were made at two different LOTs.
-ARLANXEO Brasil reported information about the level of intensity at which it performed the following eight selling activities during the POR for home-market sales to end users and distributors, and U.S. sales to its U.S. affiliate, ARLANXEO USA: (1) sales forecasting; (2) order input processing; (3) direct sales personnel; (4) sales/marketing support; (5) pricing methodology; (6) technical assistance; (7) repacking; (8) consignment at customer warehouse.35 ARLANXEO Brasil reported that it undertook significantly more selling functions in connection with sales to Brazilian end users than to Brazilian distributors and to its U.S. affiliate.36 ARLANXEO Brasil claimed that it made home-market POR sales at two levels of trade corresponding to its home-market customer types (i.e., end users and distributors), and that it made U.S. sales to its U.S. affiliate at one LOT.37 ARLANXEO Brasil asserted that it made home-market sales to distributors at the same LOT as sales to its U.S. affiliate, ARLANXEO USA.38
+ARLANXEO Brasil reported information about the level of intensity at which it performed the following selling activities during the POR for home-market sales to end users and distributors, and U.S. sales to its U.S. affiliate, ARLANXEO USA: (1) sales support; (2) technical support; (3) logistical services; and (4) sales related administrative activities.35 ARLANXEO Brasil reported that it made POR home-market sales through two different channels of distribution corresponding to two different categories of customer (i.e., end users and distributors), and that it made U.S. CEP sales to its U.S. affiliate, ARLANXEO USA, through one channel of distribution (i.e., sales to ARLANXEO USA, which were then sold to downstream U.S. end-user and U.S. reseller customers).36 ARLANXEO Brasil claims that it made home-market sales at two different LOTs corresponding to its two different customer categories (i.e., end users and distributors) and that it made sales to U.S. CEP sales at one level of trade.37 ARLANXEO Brasil asserts that its home-market sales to end users were made at a more advanced marketing stage than sales to distributors because it performed "qualitatively and quantitatively more selling functions for end users than for distributors" and, therefore, homemarket sales to end users and distributors were made at two different LOTs.38 ARLANXEO Brasil further claims that its home-market sales to distributors were made at the same LOT as sales to its U.S. affiliate, ARLANXEO USA.39

-During the instant proceeding, Commerce requested quantitative information related to ARLANXEO Brasil's claimed LOTs, including, inter alia, a request for ARLANXEO Brasil to demonstrate how indirect selling expenses varied by the different levels of trade claimed.39 In response to this request for quantitative information, ARLANXEO Brasil provided certain information and an analysis of its indirect selling expenses and stated that its analysis demonstrated that "selling expenses for U.S. exports, domestic sales to distributors and domestic sales to end users are consistent with the reported differences in services and levels of intensity."
+During the instant proceeding, Commerce requested quantitative information related to ARLANXEO Brasil's claimed LOTs, including, inter alia, a request for ARLANXEO Brasil to demonstrate how indirect selling expenses varied by the different levels of trade claimed.
+In response to this request for quantitative information, ARLANXEO Brasil provided certain information and an analysis of its indirect selling expenses in support of its claimed differences in reported LOTs.
 Commerce has examined ARLANXEO Brasil's indirect selling expense information, which may not be publicly disclosed, and preliminarily finds that it does not provide the required quantitative support for ARLANXEO Brasil's claimed home-market LOTs.
 For a discussion of the proprietary information Commerce examined in its LOT analysis, see the Preliminary Analysis Memorandum.
-Accordingly, Commerce preliminarily finds that ARLANXEO Brasil's claim that it made home-market sales at two LOTs is not supported by record evidence.
+Accordingly, Commerce preliminarily finds that ARLANXEO Brasil's claim that it made home-market sales at two LOTs is not supported by record evidence, and has compared home-market and U.S. sales without regard to reported LOT or making an LOT adjustment.